 - The Steward will then invite you to come forward for Holy Communion in an orderly manner – please be advised we only consecrate hosts for the numbers booked.

 - Holy Communion will be socially distanced and you are asked to receive the Lord in your hand only.

-- Following Holy Communion you must leave the Church immediately via the one way system and either pray your post-communion reflection at the Grotto or in your car before safely driving home.
+- Following the reception of Holy Communion you become a living tabernacle, please prayerfully exit the Church immediately and either pray your post-communion reflection at the Grotto or in your car before safely driving home.